Rev up Rooftop Performance in Hot Weather

 Don’t Worry About Shine

 There’s no need to worry about whether a metal roof will cause glare or be too shiny, even in bright sunshine.
-Today’s metal roofing comes in a variety of surface finishes, profiles, textures and substrates and high-performing paint colors.
+Today’s metal roofing comes in a variety of surface finishes, styles, textures and substrates and high-performing paint colors.
 They work to reflect and re-emit heat caused by mostly non-visible rays.
 By emitting as much as 85 percent of solar heat gain to help keep homes cooler, even darker color metal roofs will help lower home temperatures during sizzling summer weather.

 The bottom line is that choosing better roofing material and installation methods adds up to real dollars and cents: Research indicates that homeowners can save up to 40 percent on annual energy costs by selecting the right type of roof.